One of the most usual phobias of people is the fear of needles.

 1. Does it hurt?

 The sensation each person feels from the needles may vary, from tingling to tickling, to numbness, to a pinch.
 In many cases people don’t even notice when the needle is inserted.
 Depending on the technique the acupuncturist wants to use, the patient might feel a sensation which in Chinese Medicine is called Deqi.
 This term describes the moment that the needle comes in contact with the Qi (vital force) of the person receiving the treatment.
+Precisely to enable this connection between the Qi of the acupuncturist and the patient, the needles we use are not coated with silicone.

 2. What size are the needles?